Tag Archives: 1990s scents

 Image

-I wonder if Lisa or whatever her name was, somewhere across the Pacific ocean, still wears it when she goes out at night, strutting the Dallas boulevards in her shorts, blouses and clean-pressed whites, trailing Happy, punching strangers in the face.
+I wonder if Lisa or whatever her name was, somewhere across the Pacific ocean, still wears it when she goes out at night: strutting the Dallas boulevards in her shorts, blouses and clean-pressed whites, trailing Happy, punching strangers in the face.

 Image